Death Note: Anime

+The Death Note anime was one of the series to win Best TV Anime at the 2007 Tokyo International Anime Fair.
+In 2009, Death Note was ranked 51st in IGN's "Top 100 Animated Series" list.

 Light novels

 A.E.
 Sparrow of IGN reviewed the novel Another Note and gave it a 9.5 out of 10.
-Sparrow said that the author understood "what made these characters click so well" and "captures everything that made the manga the compelling read that it is".
-Sparrow said that fans of Death Note who read Another Note will "find a welcome home" in Nisio Isin's work which "adds a few more fun layers" to the Death Note franchise.
-The novelization of L: Change the World became the second top-selling light novel in Japan during 2008.
+Sparrow said that the author understood "what made these characters click so well" and that it "captures everything that made the manga the compelling read that it is".
+Sparrow said that fans of Death Note who read Another Note will "find a welcome home" in Nisio Isin's work, which "adds a few more fun layers" to the Death Note franchise.
+The novelization of L: Change the World became the second top-selling light novel in Japan in 2008.

 Legacy and controversies

-The series release outside Japan was met with a wave of copycat crimes.
+The series release outside Japan has inspired other works, as well as individuals making their own mock "Death Notes", including one that was associated with a real-life murder.
 According to Wired magazine, Death Note "[turned] Japan's most-popular print medium into an internationally controversial topic that has parents wondering whether they should prohibit their kids from reading manga entirely".
 Live-action director Shusuke Kaneko commented in response, "If preventing them from seeing this movie is going to make kids better, then why not prevent them from watching all bad news?".

-In regards to the 2019 The Twilight Zone episode "The Comedian", Rosie Knight of The Hollywood Reporter stated that "Samir's story appears to take a large influence from ...
-Death Note."
+In regard to the 2019 The Twilight Zone episode "The Comedian", Rosie Knight of The Hollywood Reporter stated that Samir's story appears to take a large influence from Death Note.
 The Simpsons has parodied Death Note in both comic books and animation with the 2008 comic book story "Murder, He Wrote" in The Simpsons Treehouse of Horror #14, where Bart receives the notebook from the Ryuk-ified ghost of Krusty the Clown, and the "Death Tome" segment of the 2022 television episode "Treehouse of Horror XXXIII", with Lisa receiving the titular book.